Precinct Committee Officers (PCOs)

 Elected PCOs are voted into office during the primary election in even-numbered election years to serve two-year terms.
 If no PCO is elected in a particular precinct, then a PCO can be appointed by the Skagit County Democratic Party Chair to serve in that precinct after the biannual reorganization meeting.
 For more information about the requirements for becoming an appointed PCO, send an email to our Chair, Lynn Campbell at firstname.lastname@example.org

 What does a PCO do?

 PCOs are also a central part of their local Democratic organization.
 They elect Party leadership, help fill vacancies in elected office, and lead their precinct caucus every two years.
 Becoming active with your local Democratic organization will make you a more effective PCO.

-How to become a PCO
+How do I become a PCO?

 There are two ways to become a PCO – election by the voters in your precinct, or appointment by your local Democratic Party organization.

 Democratic voters in each precinct will elect PCOs in August Primary.
 A candidate who runs unopposed will be automatically elected; contested elections will appear on the primary ballot.
 PCOs elected in August will take office on December 1st.
 All candidates for PCO must file with their County Elections office.
 Filing week usually runs the third week in May, Monday to Friday at 4 pm.
 Online filing will be available 24 hours a day from 9:00 a.m. on Monday through 4:00 p.m. on Friday.
 Candidate Filing Mail Form on online form are only available during filing week at the Skagit County Auditor’s election pages.
 For more information, see the website of the Skagit County Elections office.